What will my child get out of Greek life that they would not get out of any other college

 Unfortunately, Greek life is portrayed poorly.
 What is seen on television is not the correct image

 of Greek Life.
-Only 2% of the U.S. population is Greek so these stereotypes portrayed on TV
+Only 2% of the U.S. population is Greek so a lot of individuals believe the stereotypes portrayed on TV.
+As Greek students, we do hold social events, but social events do not mean alcohol.

 events.
 Panhellenic Council and Interfraternity Council have guidelines and procedures